EU to extend sanctions on Russia-occupied Crimea

 The EU is to extend sanctions on Russia-occupied Crimea, amid a history of patchy implementation.

-EU ambassadors meeting in Brussels on Wednesday (9 June) are expected to agree a year-long extension without much ado, three EU diplomats told EUobserver.
+EU ambassadors, meeting in Brussels on Wednesday (9 June), were expected to agree a year-long extension without much ado, three EU diplomats told EUobserver.

 Join EUobserver today